ziedbou/multigtm/README.md

-# Multi GTM for prestashop
+# Multi GTM for Prestashop